NewsUKArchive/dextrose/README.md

             ignoredStories: ["IGNORE"]
         }

-The Dextrose upload command can be run with the following commands:
+The Dextrose upload command can be run with the following commands to push component images to s3:

     dextrose upload snapshotDir --bucket bucketname --key commit_hash